 Visitors will have to ascend over 800 stone and steel steps in order to complete the 1.5 hour walk, but the effort is undeniably worth it since you will be able to view the Three Sisters rock formation in all its splendor.

 If you don’t want to walk all the way back, you can take the Scenic Railway that will take you to the plateau and scenic world.
 There are also other adrenaline inducing activities, like the cable car, where you traverse the valley below, with incredible views of the blue mountains, sisters, and the rock beds sandstones below.

 According to an old legend, and the tribal law of the local aboriginal people, there used to be three sisters named Meehni, Wimlah and Gunnedoo who were part of a Nepean tribe who lived in the Jamison valley.

-The three ladies were madly in love with three brothers, but because they belonged to a rival tribe, they could not get married.
+The three beautiful young ladies were madly in love with three brothers, but because they belonged to a rival Katoomba tribe, they could not get married.

-Ignoring the tribal laws of the two tribes, the three brothers decided to capture the sisters, causing an unparalleled war between their tribes.
+Ignoring the tribal laws of the two tribes, the three brothers decided to try and capture Meehni, Wimlah and Gunnedoo, causing an unparalleled war between their tribes.
 And as legend has it, a major tribal battle broke out in the Blue Mountains.

 To protect the three daughters from the brothers, the tribe took the sisters to a witch doctor who would temporarily turn the daughters safely into stone and hide them near the rocky wall until the war was over.

 Unfortunately, the witch doctor was killed before he could reverse the spell, leaving the three sisters forever encased in stone.

 - The Three Sisters are called Meehni (922 metres), Wimlah (918 metres) and Gunnedoo (906 metres).

 - The Three Sisters tower over the Jamison Valley which is located in the Blue Mountains National Park near Katoomba, New South Wales.